Brad,

 we even find time to consider it in depth.

-that better expresses some of the functionality that I've seen in
+Post by Taylor Holbertonthat better expresses some of the functionality that I've seen in

 modern CMake code.
 I've started a CMake parsing library and plan